spacebanana420/texts/guides/amd780m.md

 # Fixing AMD 780M/7XXM iGPU freezes on Linux

 As of the time I'm writing this, the Linux driver for AMD GPUs has a bug which affects the 780M iGPU and other iGPUs of the same series.
-At seemingly random moments and intervals, your whole graphics can crash, resulting in a complete freeze of your display from which to recover from you have to force shutdown the system.
+At seemingly random moments and intervals, your whole graphics can crash, resulting in a complete freeze of your display which lasts forever, requiring a force shutdown of your system.
 Your system and the rest of the hardware is still working, but the graphics remain unresponsive.

 This is a bug currently being worked on in the AMD drivers, see here: https://gitlab.freedesktop.org/drm/amd/-/issues/4141